vesterheim/vesterheim.github.io/events/away/la-crosse/index.md

 The event will be at the La Crosse Radisson Hotel at 200 Harborview Plaza, on Sunday, February 22, from 11:30 a.m.-1:30 p.m. and the cost is $30 per person.
 Bring your friends!

+The event is sponsored by Alvin and Julia Forde, Julia Nordby, Ron and Frieda Nowland, Dairyland Power, and Gundersen Health System.

 Contact Stephanie Johnson at [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org), or 563-382-9681 for more information, or to make reservations.